-Students are encouraged to decide on a given concentration by the end of September in their first year.
-Three mechanisms are utilized for recruiting students: a faculty led introduction/orientation showcasing all concentrations, a 2-month open invitation for “group shopping opportunities” and a student-centered Round Robin event.
-Following these events, students submit their applications to the SCP and to the concentration of their choice.
-Applications to the concentrations are reviewed by the concentration leaders, representing both basic science and clinical disciplines.
+Students are encouraged to decide on a given concentration by the end of September in Year 1.
+Three mechanisms are utilized for recruiting students: a faculty led introduction/orientation showcasing all concentrations, a 2-month open invitation for “concentration shopping” and a student-centered Round Robin event.
+Following these events, students submit their applications to the concentration of their choice.
+Applications are reviewed by the concentration leaders, representing both basic science and clinical disciplines.

 Students work on their capstone projects throughout the 4 years of medical school.
 Specific opportunities for capstone work include the summer between Years 1 and 2 as well as designated elective times in Years 3 and 4.
 Capstone projects have included creating systems for better treatment of the underserved, developing learning modules for students in the MCOM pre-matriculation program, and improving systems to ensure patient safety.
 To date, students have published their SCP capstone projects in a variety of peer reviewed scientific journals and have presented their abstracts at national and local meetings.